Brandon Silverstein

-Brandon Silverstein (born September 10, 1991) is an American talent manager, entertainment industry executive, and entrepreneur.
-He is the founder of S10 Entertainment, a record label, artist management, music publishing, film, and investment company.
-Silverstein is the chief executive officer of S10 Entertainment and Avex Music Group.
+Brandon Silverstein (born September 10, 1991) is an American music executive, talent manager, and entrepreneur.
+He is the chief executive officer of S10 Entertainment and Avex Music Group, the global music company of Japanese entertainment conglomerate Avex Inc. Silverstein is also the founder of S10 Entertainment, a record label, artist management, music publishing, film, and investment company.
+Avex Music Group was created through a partnership between S10 and Avex.

+Throughout his career, Silverstein has overseen projects that have yielded number-one song releases with artists, writers, and producers, generating billions of streams.

 Early life

 While a high schooler in Tenafly, New Jersey, Silverstein created and promoted independent parties and events in New York City in addition to booking talent for Noah Tepperberg's clubs.
 As a freshman at Indiana University, Silverstein co-founded Bounce, an international touring EDM festival.
 The first iteration of the festival took place on a farm and was headlined by Avicii.
 In his senior year, Silverstein dropped out of college to pursue his interest in music management.

 Career

+S10 Entertainment

 After college, Silverstein returned to New York and founded S10 Entertainment & Media, which provides artist management, recording, and publishing services while doubling as an investment company.
 S10 Entertainment established a “creative partnership” with Jay-Z and Jay Brown’s Roc Nation in 2018.
-Through S10, Silverstein has represented artists Myke Towers, Big Sean, Normani, Anitta, and actress Madison Bailey.

-In 2020, Silverstein launched S10 Publishing, forming partnerships with Ryan Tedder and Max Matsuura of Avex Inc. S10 Publishing’s music catalog includes songs from Justin Bieber (Peaches), Harv, Tate McRae (Greedy), Selena Gomez, Kid Laroi, Khalid, Doja Cat (Agora Hills), Jack Harlow, Post Malone, Drake, Bad Bunny, and Rihanna, contributing to 40 billion streams across the catalog.

 In 2022, Silverstein’s S10 Films division partnered with Simon Fuller to develop new projects across film and television.

+In 2024, Katsumi Kuroiwa, the CEO of Japanese entertainment conglomerate, Avex, announced that the company made a strategic investment into Silverstein’s S10 Entertainment.